Selena Gomez Rocks Pink Mickey Mouse-Style Gloves & A Legless Bodysuit As She Appears To Ascend Into The Sky

 “Just leaving behind that girl who was just, you know, very timid, weak, abused and silent.
 And now I’m stepping into who I’m meant to be; I’m leaving that girl behind.
 I’m giving her a hug.
 I am who I am.”

 She was definitely a sight to behold in her latest Instagram post.
-One oversized, pink gloved-hand was held up to her pretty face while the other floated in the air.
+One oversized, pink gloved-hand was held up to her pretty face, while the other floated in the air.
 The black-colored bodysuit she wore was blinged out with multiple jeweled belts around her tiny waist and the legs of the garment were cut up high on her hips.
-The onesie featured a deep plunging neckline, a large ruffle around the top edge, and a thin halter strap.
+The onesie featured a deep plunging neckline, a large ruffle around the top edge and a thin halter strap.

 Selena’s long brown locks were windblown, with a bunch of wild tresses gathering on one side of her face, which was full of makeup.
 Her applications included darkened and groomed eyebrows, lavender eyeshadow, a bit of blush, some contouring, and a pink color painted on her pout.